 PHOTOGRAPHY BY HANNA WIGART, DERRICK MULFORD, GEORGIE FOX, TAY BELCHER AND KATHLEEN FELTHAM THROUGH ALERT, AND EMILY VALENTINE WITH OUR GRATEFUL THANKS

-One of the major lessons learnt during the pandemic was the need for a diversity of skills in the Victoria Falls area that was not dependent on Tourism solely.
-With this in mind, the iThemba Centre was conceptualised as a place to teach valuable income earring hand skills for youth and women.
-Thanks to a legacy donation, the Centre is now open and operational under the group name of Batoka Creatives.
+One of the major lessons learnt during the pandemic was the need for people to have a diversity of skills in the Victoria Falls area that did not solely rely on Tourism for income creation.
+With this in mind, the iThemba Centre was conceptualised as a place to teach valuable income earning hand skills for youth and women.
+Thanks to a legacy donation, the Centre is now open and operational under the group name of Batoka Creatives

 Shaped uniquely like a beehive cell, the building was designed by Christie Hasted Sabag to create a central courtyard with rooms wrapping around this.
 Our Indaba (meeting) courtyard is the start of all projects.
 We meet with village elders and headmen and the actual people that projects are focused on uplifting, to discuss the viability of each before we begin.